Sean Hillier

-Sean Hillier (born 19 April 1986) is an English semi-professional footballer who plays as a defender.
-Hillier began his career at Brentford and made one professional appearance before dropping into non-League football upon his release in 2005.
+Sean Hillier (born 19 April 1986) is an English former semi-professional footballer who played as a defender.

+Hillier began his playing career at Brentford and made one professional appearance before dropping into non-League football upon his release in 2005.
 He played the majority of his career for North Greenford United and made over 250 appearances across five spells with the club.
-He is currently assistant coach of Brentford Women.
+He is currently assistant coach of Maidenhead United Women.

 Playing career

 Brentford

 Hillier began his career as a youth at Brentford and embarked on a scholarship at the beginning 2002–03 season.
 He played in the 2–0 2004 Supporters Direct Cup win over AFC Wimbledon on 20 July 2004 and replaced Chris Hargreaves after 87 minutes.
-Hillier received his first call into the first team squad for a Football League Trophy first round match against Milton Keynes Dons on 28 September 2004.
+Hillier received his maiden call into the first team squad for a Football League Trophy first round match against Milton Keynes Dons on 28 September 2004.
 Hillier made his professional debut when he started the match at right back and played the full 90 minutes of the 3–0 defeat.
-Hillier was an unused substitute during two further matches and was released at the end of the 2004–05 season.
+He was an unused substitute in two further first team matches during the 2004–05 season.
+Either side of his brief period of involvement with the first team squad, Hillier spent periods away on loan at non-League clubs Welling United, Hendon and North Greenford United.
+He was released at the end of the 2004–05 season.

-Welling United (loan)

-Hillier signed on loan for Conference South club Welling United on 3 September 2004, as cover at right back for Tony Browne.
-He made one appearance and returned to Brentford on 27 September.

-Hendon (loan)

-Hillier and Brentford youth colleague James Morrison joined Isthmian League Premier Division club Hendon on loan in January 2005.
-He made two appearances for the club and returned to Griffin Park in mid February.

-North Greenford United (loan)

-Hillier joined Combined Counties League Premier Division club North Greenford United on loan in February 2005, until the end of the 2004–05 season.
-He made 11 appearances and scored two goals during his spell.